wapdat/data-sanitiser/README.md

 # Remove Personal and Private Information

-Code (regular expresssion and NTLK) to tokenise (remove) Private Personal Information (PPI) in python.
+Code (regular expresssions and NTLK) to tokenise (remove) Private Personal Information (PPI) in Python.

-Essentially, NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.
+Essentially, it uses NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.

 It turns this...